 On January 1, 2023, the number of shares available under the 2020 Plan was increased by 1,634,456 shares.
-As of March 31, 2023, the number of shares of common stock available for issuance under the 2020 Plan was 4,278,052.

 Employee Stock Purchase Plan

 Under the Company's 2020 Employee Stock Purchase Plan, or the ESPP, eligible employees are entitled to purchase shares of common stock with accumulated payroll deductions.